Huulab/PADD-seq/README.md

 Download the reference genome and build a reference genome index for the alignment program (bwa).

 Edit the `projects/conf/config`, and replace the `hg38_FA`, `hg38_INDEX_PATH` variables with the path of your reference genome and reference genome index, respectively.
-Replace the `TSSDAT` variable with the path of `Tssdat.txt` file in `projects/conf/`.
-Replace the `UPSTREAM`, `DOWNSTREAM` variables with distance upstream of the reference-point selected
+Replace the `UPSTREAM` and `DOWNSTREAM` variables with distance (bp) upstream and downstream of the reference-point selected for meta-gene analysis and plotting, and replace the `REGION` variable with the length (bp) between `UPSTREAM` and `DOWNSTREAM`.

+Replace the `TSSDAT` variable with the path of `conf/Reference-point_site_Example.txt` file in `projects/conf/`

 The data structure of file `Reference-point_site_Example.txt` is shown below:
 | Gene ID | Chromasome | Reference-point site | Strand | Notes (optional) |